robwelan/date-time-zone-picker-for-semantic-ui-react/README.md

 Type: boolean

 NOTE: the date control will still be available if setDate, setTime and setZone are all set to false.

+### value

+Description: The time and date and zone value.
+You should create a shape that matches the Props you have chosen.
+For example, if you set setTime to true, you should include the time shape.
+If you set setTime to false, you should not include the time shape.

+Default: {}

+Type: Object

+What it should look like (you should set to current date and time):

+value = {
+date: {
+year: 2019,
+month: 6, // where January is 1
+day: 1,
+},
+time: {
+hour: 18,
+minute: 59,
+second: 0,
+millisecond: 0,
+},
+zone: 'Australia/Sydney',
+};

+### onChange

+Description: gets data from the DateTimeZonePicker.
+Create a handleChange function that accepts a _data_ object as an arguement.

+For example:

+handleChange(data) {
+console.log(data);
+}

+output: { date: { year: 2019, month: 6, day: 1 }, time: { hour: 18, minute: 59, second: 0, millisecond: 0 }, zone: 'Australia/Sydney' }

+### Data Returned

+Depending on the Props set, your shape will return either an empty object ({}) or a date object ({date: {year: ...}}) or a time object ({time: {hour: ...}}) or a zone object {zone: 'Australia/Sydney'}.
+If setDate and setTime are both true and setZone is false, then the returned data object will return a data object including date object and a time object, but not a zone object.

+You can expect to get returned what you ask the Picker to enable you to pick - but no more.
+In other words, if you setDate to _true_ and setZone to _true_, date and zone will be returned in the _data_ object, but not time.

 ---